augustolima/nltk/nltk/semparse/README.md

 * The output of `get_supertags` will be used to build the CCG lexicon.
 * Build the CCG lexicon using `build_ccglex`
   + `./build_ccglex -i data/lexica/reagan_supertags.txt -o data/lexica/reagan.ccg`

-It is also possible to use an existing CCG lexicon so long as it conforms to the format required by `nltk.ccg.lexicon`.
-See [this link](http://www.nltk.org/howto/ccg.html) for more information.

 ####Special Cases File
 The special cases file determines the semantics for words when the SemanticCategory class